Televiska/rsip/README.md

   many typed headers of latest RFCs like [PASSporT](https://datatracker.ietf.org/doc/html/rfc8224), [SHAKEN](https://datatracker.ietf.org/doc/html/rfc8588), [push notifications](https://datatracker.ietf.org/doc/html/rfc8599) etc
 * Provides some extra services like Digest auth generator/validator etc Intention is to add many helper services.

+## Architecture
+Each type in rsip has a tokenizer attached.
+This is not enforced by the type system yet, however very soon this will be the case.
+In brief, for every rsip type we have:
+* Tokenizing: in the lowest level we have the `Tokenizer` which is capable of tokenizing the input.
+All common tokenizers accept abstract input, either `&str` or `&[u8]` so it can be reused when the input is plain bytes, or when the input has already been parsed and it's a `String`/`&str`, like the headers.
+* Parsing: once the input has been tokenized, then there are `TryFrom` impls from the relevant type tokenizer to the actual type.
+This is the parsing step where tokens (in the form of `&str` or `&[u8]`) are transformed to integers, strings and rsip types.
+* each rsip type implements the `Display` trait and hence has a representation.

 ## Examples
 For instance, generating the Register request found in [section 2.1 of RFC3665](https://datatracker.ietf.org/doc/html/rfc3665#section-2.1)